+Accounting policies ------------ ----------

-SOURCE COMMENTS Accounting policies FRS 102 s3.24 SI 2008/1911: 9 (396) / (397) SI 2008/1911: 10 (404) / (406) An entity shall disclose in the notes the legal form of the entity, its country of incorporation and the address of its registered office (and principal place of business if different), and a description of the nature of the entity's operations and its principal activities unless this is disclosed in the business review (or similar statement) accompanying the financial statements.
+FRS 102 s3.24 SI 2008/1911: 9 (396) / (397)

+SI 2008/1911: 10 (404) / (406)

+An entity shall disclose in the notes the legal form of the entity, its country of incorporation and the address of its registered office (and principal place of business if different), and a description of the nature of the entity's operations and its principal activities unless this is disclosed in the business review (or similar statement) accompanying the financial statements.
 It must also state within the accounts the LLP's registered number, the part of the UK in which it is registered and where appropriate, the fact that the LLP is being wound up.
 [FRS 102 Layout LLP shows its number on the balance sheet].

-FRS 102 s3.3, FRS 102 & 103: An entity whose financial statements comply with this FRS shall make an explicit and unreserved statement of such compliance in the notes.
+FRS 102 & 103: An entity whose financial statements comply with this FRS shall make an explicit and unreserved statement of such compliance in the notes.
 Financial statements shall not be described as complying with this FRS unless they comply with all the requirements of this FRS.

-FRS 103 s1.12 NOTE RE FRS 103: An entity whose financial statements comply with FRS 103 shall, in addition to its statement of compliance with FRS 102 make an explicit and unreserved statement of compliance with FRS 103 in the notes to the financial statements.
+NOTE RE-FRS 103: An entity whose financial statements comply with FRS 103 shall, in addition to its statement of compliance with FRS 102 make an explicit and unreserved statement of compliance with FRS 103 in the notes to the financial statements.
 [FRS 102 Layout LLP has no such disclosure to make].

+FRS 102 s1.37 (Periodic Review 2024 amendments) The FRC issued amendments to FRS 102 in March 2024.
+The principal effective date for these amendments is accounting periods beginning on or after 1 January 2026, with early application permitted provided all amendments are applied at the same time.
+Earlier effective dates apply to new disclosures about supplier finance arrangements in Section 7 Statement of Cash Flows of FRS 102, which are effective for periods beginning on or after 1 January 2025.

+FRS 102 Layout LLP has not early adopted these amendments.

-FRS 102 s1.7A & FRS 100.6 SORP 132 Financial statements which are designed to comply with the SORP should state the title of the SORP and that fact in the note to financial statements which deals with accounting policies, or detail areas of non-compliance (both treatment and disclosure) and any reasons therefor.
-SORP 133 and 133A The revised SORP should be applied for accounting periods beginning on or after 1 January 2019.
-Early adoption is permitted for accounting periods beginning before 1 January 2019 provided that all the amendments in this SORP AND the amendments to FRS 102 as set out in the Triennial review 2017 are adopted from the same date.
-There are exceptions to this rule as set out in para 1.18 of FRS 102.
-FRS 102 s8.5 An entity shall disclose its significant accounting policies comprising: the measurement basis (or bases) used in preparing the financial statements and the other accounting policies used that are relevant to an understanding of the financial statements.
+FRS 102 s1.7A & FRS 100.6 SORP 132

+Financial statements which are designed to comply with the SORP should state the title of the SORP and that fact in the note to financial statements which deals with accounting policies, or detail areas of non-compliance (both treatment and disclosure) and any reasons therefor.

+These template accounts are prepared in accordance with the December 2021 LLP SORP which was effective for accounting periods beginning on or after 1 January 2022.

+The latest LLP SORP (May 2024), which is effective for periods beginning on or after 1 July 2024, has not been early adopted in these financial statements.

+An entity shall disclose its significant accounting policies comprising: the measurement basis (or bases) used in preparing the financial statements and the other accounting policies used that are relevant to an understanding of the financial statements.